UKCloud/documentation/articles/azure/azs-how-configure-cli.md

       ```

       > [!NOTE]
-      > The final line shows that the profile set above and the Azure Stack Hub user profile is active.
+      > The final line shows that the user profile has been updated and is active.

 6. To list command subgroups run: